UF-NLPC-Lab/Guides/bash-basics/README.md

 ./script.py
 ```

-Be sure to use `#!/usr/bin/env python3` instead of something like `/usr/bin/python3`.
+Be sure to use `#!/usr/bin/env python3` instead of something like `#!/usr/bin/python3`.
-The former will work even when you're using a Conda environment or similar; the latter will not.
+The former will use your Conda environment if you have one activated; the latter will not.

 In the exercises below, if you see a shebang, that means you should put those lines of code in a script file.
 Otherwise, you should just type out the commands manually.